squid233/squid233.github.io/content/post/overrungl-1/index.en.md

 ### Zero-length Segments

 Native functions might return a pointer.
-If the layout of the return type is not specified, the FFM API will convert it to a _zero-length_ memory segment.
+If the layout of the returned pointer is not specified, the FFM API will convert it to a _zero-length_ memory segment.

 You can resize it with `MemorySegment::reinterpret`.